Resource and Support Services

 Who We Are

-The Rian Immigrant Center offers Resource and Support services to immigrants from around the world.
-With generous support from the Irish Government’s Department of Foreign Affairs and Trade: Emigrant Support Programme, we offer extensive support to the Irish immigrant community in New England.
+The Rian Immigrant Center offers Resource and Support services to immigrants from around the world with generous support from the Irish Government’s Department of Foreign Affairs and Trade: Emigrant Support Programme.

 Counseling and Support